 - Assess regularly to establish levels of progress and to intervene and challenge as appropriate

 - Ensure that families are engaged in learners’ progress from the start of academy life – crucial to their development as active, independent learners

 Our curriculum at Key Stage 4 is an exciting combination of personalised opportunities for our students that challenge and extend their learning.

-We offer a core of English, Mathematics, Science and Digital Media.
+We offer a core of English, Mathematics, Science and Computing.
 Within these core subjects we provide a range of pathways enabling the right student to take the right course.
 We ensure they leave Venture with the qualifications needed to take the next step in their education, training or employment.